THE COURTS' COVID-19 MESSAGECourts of Saskatchewan

 Appeals and Applications to the Court

-Effective Tuesday, September 7, 2021, the Court will resume in-person hearings for all appeals and applications.
+Effective Monday, February 28, 2022, the Court will resume in-person hearings for all appeals and applications.
 As of that date, all hearings will occur with judges and court clerks sitting in the court room.
 However, in the interests of improving access to justice and promoting the open courts principle, counsel and self-represented litigants may, on an ongoing basis, choose at their individual option whether to attend their hearing in person or by WebEx video.
 This means that some proceedings will feature all of the lawyers and/or self represented litigants being physically present in the courtroom, some might feature only the judges and the clerk in the courtroom with all other participants appearing by Webex, and some might involve some counsel or self represented litigants being physically present and some appearing by WebEx.
-Recent upgrades to the Court’s audio and visual technology have made this possible.
+The Court also retains the right to decide to hear a matter remotely even if it has previously been arranged to be heard in-person.

 Media and Public